oracle/rwloadsim/docs/SAMPLEOLTP.md

 load.
 Other observations are that it surely is possible to perform the business process in 4ms of database time, and that even at the very high load, there are executions that fast.
-However, at the highest load of 400 processes, som executions of this particular business process lasted 4s.
+However, at the highest load of 400 processes, some executions of this particular business process lasted 4s.

 ## Navigation